Universal-Team/db/docs/_ds/colecods.md

 systems:
 - DS
 title: ColecoDS
-update_notes: '<p dir="auto">V10.3: 15-Nov-2024 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V10.4: 10-Mar-2025 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Added support for the 31-in-1 and 63-in-1 multicarts.</li>

-  <li>Added support for ''Wave Direct'' sound driver to render digitized speech in
-  games such as Sewer Sam, Squish-Em, Wizard of Wor, etc.</li>

-  <li>Hotfix to disable vsync on q-bert to improve stage clear visual effects</li>
+  <li>DSi now supports cart ROMs up to 4MB (4096K).
+Only a few MSX tech demos / games
+  get anywhere near this.</li>

+  <li>New super-simplified Colecovision CPU driver that is used for most of the well-behaved
+  Colecovision games to render them full speed on the older DS-Lite/Phat.</li>

+  <li>Improved emulation speed of the 6502 core to render all Creativision games at
+  full speed on older DS-Lite/Phat.</li>

+  <li>Corrected a few cycle timings and generally improved accuracy of the Z80 CPU
+  driver.</li>

   </ul>'
-updated: '2024-11-16T22:27:38Z'
+updated: '2025-03-10T11:13:59Z'
-version: '10.3'
+version: '10.4'
-version_title: Version 10.3
+version_title: Version 10.4
 ---